 All members who rehearse with ensembles and perform in ESME concerts must pay subscriptions to cover the costs of the rehearsals, music and other preparations for the concerts.
 Each member should pay separately, even if paying from the same bank account.

 Members participating in multiple ensembles only pay the subscription for the most expensive ensemble.
 This means that members can also participate in all ensembles for the same subscription amount.

 Do I have to pay if I’m not attending rehearsal regularly?

 Successful concerts and gigs require regular rehearsal attendance by all members so subscriptions are not prorated based on attendance.
 Subscriptions are payable to cover a number of things which are irrelevant of attendance.
-So if you are actively participating in any concert or gig of a season we expect you to participate in financing the season through your subscription payments.
+If you are actively participating in any concert or gig within a season or you regularly attend rehearsals without performing, we expect you to participate in financing the season through your subscription payments.

 There are reduced rates for students and unemployed/ people on low income.
 Please ask for details.

 You can pay your subscriptions by bank transfer to the ESME account, given at the bottom of the page.

 From 2017 onwards we will be offering three payment options: